 To help you along the way we’ve compiled a list of 7 important to-dos to perform before officially closing on your new home.

-– Taking a look around your property is an important step, because you’ll want to make sure that it’s the same as what was agreed upon.
-There could be plants or a shed removed by the owner that were supposed to be left.
+Taking a look around your property is an important step because you’ll want to make sure that it’s the same as what was agreed upon.
+There could be plants or a shed removed by the owner that was supposed to be left.
 If you don’t notice until after you close, then you’re out of luck.

-– Often times, home owners will leave cans of paint, propane tanks or other things they assume you’ll want once you move in.
-If you do want these then great, but if you don’t want them and have to dispose of them yourself, you may setting yourself up for a headache as many common items that are left behind have detailed instructions on how to dispose of them that will take time and potentially money to take care of.
+Oftentimes, homeowners will leave cans of paint, propane tanks, or other things they assume you’ll want once you move in.
+If you do want these then great, but if you don’t want them and have to dispose of them yourself, you may set yourself up for a headache as many common items that are left behind have detailed instructions on how to dispose of them that will take time and potentially money to take care of.

-– If possible, it’s helpful to have the homeowner available at the final walk-through to discuss the history of the home and any little tricks or secrets that the house holds.
-Maybe there’s a trick to accessing the attic properly, or countless other things.
+If possible, it’s helpful to have the homeowner available at the final walk-through to discuss the history of the home and any little tricks or secrets that the households have.
+Maybe there’s a trick to accessing the attic properly or countless other things.
 Nobody knows this property better than the current owner so it would be helpful to hear from the source.

 This list isn’t all-encompassing, but it will help prepare you for your final walk-through before closing on your brand new house.
 Again, there often will be no issues, but sometimes there are.
 In this case, you should talk to your real estate agent about the best way to move forward so that there will be no unwanted surprises when you move in.
 Now instead of moving into a house of issues, you can move into your well-inspected new house and begin making it your home.

 Want the Lowest Rate on Your Home Loan?

 Let's Get Started!